Cannonsville Electric Trolling Motor Pilot Program

 Beginning on April 1, 2013, DEP allowed the use of electric trolling motors for fishing on the Cannonsville Reservoir under the Electric Trolling Motor Pilot Program.
 This new pilot program marked the first time that the public was allowed to use a motorized vessel on any New York City reservoir upstate.

 This Pilot provides many benefits to those who fish by rowboat on the Cannonsville and is based on the success of the Recreational Boating Program, which also began as a pilot program at Cannonsville Reservoir and has since expanded to include the Neversink, Pepacton and Schoharie Reservoirs.
-At the end of the first pilot season in 2013, DEP evaluated the pilot program considering feedback from program participants and field observations.
-Some changes were recommended and the Electric Trolling Motor Pilot Program will continue as a pilot for the 2014 season with some changes noted below.
+At the end of the second pilot season in 2014, DEP evaluated the pilot program considering feedback from program participants and field observations.
+Some changes were recommended and the Electric Trolling Motor Pilot Program will continue as a pilot for the 2015 season.

 - Only 2-day (Temporary) trolling motor tags will be issued for the 2014 season.
-Seasonal tags will not be issued this year
+Seasonal tags will not be issued.

-- Boaters may now carry a second marine grade, sealed battery onboard the boat when in use on the water.
+- Boaters can carry a second marine grade, sealed battery onboard the boat when in use on the water.
 This spare battery must also be securely fastened to the boat to prevent loss in the event of capsize.

 The Cannonsville Reservoir continues to be the only reservoir open for trolling motor use.